 SIG SAUER® Compatible Build Kit

-Sig Sauer's new P320 modular handgun platform has made waves since its introduction in 2014, earning favor with the U.S. Military and law enforcement agencies nationwide, designated the M17 and M18 Service Pistol.
-This unique platform allows you to easily convert your new pistol into a plethora of different profiles and calibers using a combination of parts that are not individually considered firearms under federal law.
-With a handgun that transforms in a matter of minutes using a single firearm chassis, it only makes sense that the new P320 got the 80% receiver treatment.
+Sig Sauer's modular P320 handgun made waves since its introduction in 2014, earning favor with the U.S. Military and law enforcement agencies nationwide, designated the M17 and M18 Service Pistol.
+This unique platform allows you to easily convert your new pistol into a plethora of different profiles and calibers using a combination of parts.

-The Sig P320 easily converts between a full-size, carry, compact, and subcompact configuration, offering chambers in 9mm, .357 SIG, and .40 S&W. The key to the P320's modular design is the singlular, universal chassis considered the firearm component in the platform.
+The Sig P320 converts between a full-size, carry, compact, and subcompact configuration.
+It offers chambers in 9mm, .357 SIG, and .40 S&W. The key to the P320's modular design is the singlular, universal chassis considered the firearm component in the platform.
 Called the Modular Universal Pistol (MUP-1) insert, this chassis ships to you directly as an "80% receiver" -- not yet functional, not considered a firearm.
 The chassis contains the bulk of the fire control group, including the lower parts kit, trigger assembly, and operating springs.
-It serves at the mounting platform for the slide, barrel, frame, and magazine.
+It serves at the mounting platform for the interchangeable slides, barrels, frames, and magazines.

 Building Your Sig P320: Federal and State Laws

 The only component of the Sig Sauer P320 that's considered a firearm under federal is the fire control unit (FCU).
 But with the 80% P320 kit, the FCU is not fabricated.
 It cannot accept a trigger, slide, or other parts so the ATF does not consider it a firearm, nor does federal law.
-That means your P320 build kit ships directly to you without the need to visit an FFL, pay any transfer fees, fill out any paperwork, or conduct a federal background check.
+That means your unfinished 80% chassis ships directly to you without the need to visit an FFL, pay any transfer fees, fill out any paperwork, or conduct a federal background check.
 All other parts required to finish the chassis are sold separately.

 Some states have banned 80% frames like the P320 80% FCU, and certain firearm parts, or have otherwise restricted the sale and ownership of products we sell.
 So, be sure to check your local and state laws.
 We can’t ship our products to certain states.
 Please check our Shipping & Return Policy before placing an order (see restrictions).